JonnyBanana/User_Agent-Suspected_Monk/README.md

 </BR>

-<p>the simply goal is that the animation changes background depending on the browser.</BR>
+<p>The simply goal is that the animation changes background depending on the browser.</BR>
 I used a simple function in the css file that uses the user agent to determine the browser </BR>
 and select a different background depending on the browser used.</p>